-Solutions to data access and integration problems often focus on technical issues such as consistency of methods, standardization of data formats, and development of large databases.
+Solutions to such data access and integration problems often focus on technical issues such as consistency of methods, standardization of data formats, and development of large databases.
 These bottom-up approaches are more successful where the number of data types and/or participants is limited, a foundation of relevant technical standards already exists, or the consequences of failed integration are severe.
 Without these prerequisites, a primary emphasis on technical standardization can become a quagmire, undermined by a concentration on lower-level details that are not necessarily directly connected with users' needs.
 Such efforts thus run the risk of creating yet another layer of incompatibility (e.g., among competing database systems) without necessarily improving access to data and information products.
-While a focus on the technical details is necessary, it is insufficient alone to solve data access and integration problems.

-1.3 The Monitoring Council's solution
+1.3 The Monitoring Council's solution to data access

 The Monitoring Council believes that, while important, a primary focus on technical tools does not directly address the source of the access problem because it is not driven by end users' perspectives.
-The Monitoring Council's solution to the data access problem therefore is centered on delivering data to those people who need it in ways that directly address their key questions about water quality.
+The Monitoring Council's solution to the data access problem therefore is based on a top-down approach, centered on delivering data to those people who need it in ways that directly meet their highest-priority needs.
 The essential components of this concept include a template for web-driven, user-oriented data access portals that are developed and implemented by a series of issue-specific workgroups operating under the Monitoring Council's overall guidance and approval.